-Pivot Interactives video upload feature allows students and instructors to upload their own videos for analysis.
+The Pivot Interactives' Video Upload feature allows students and instructors to upload their own videos for analysis.
 The process is simple and streamlined.
-There's no software to download, and the instructions, data and graphs, and videos are all in one place.
+There's no software to download, and the instructions, data, and graphs, and videos are all in one place.

-A teacher-made video of a rope swing allows students to determine the length of the rope by timing a portion of the period and using the simple pendulum model.
+A teacher-made video of a rope swing allows students to determine the rope's length by timing a portion of the period and using the simple pendulum model.

-Pivot Interactives allows teachers and students to upload and analyze your own videos.
-Once uploaded, you can use Pivot Interactives rulers, grids, protractors, and stopwatch to analyze motion.
-There are two basic video upload features, student video upload and instructor video upload
+Pivot Interactives allows you and your students to upload and analyze your own videos.
+Once uploaded, you can use Pivot Interactives rulers, grids, protractors, and stopwatches to analyze motion.
+You can use IRIS to analyze changes in color.
+There are two basic video upload features, student video upload and instructor video upload.

 To create an activity in which students will upload and analyze their own video, use these instructions.